climate action + public engagement + woodworking + user research + user interface design

 L-R // bare stump week 1/3︎︎︎ week 2/3 ︎︎︎ week 3/3

 In three weeks, the bare stump grew with branches of different sizes, pointing towards participation and camaraderie between all the participants.

 Concept sketch for an interactive sculpture design using parts of the above participatory test

 > phase 4.0 // building the interaction

-Handcrafted using twigs and branches gathered from around the park, each of the hexagons on the sculpture hold a piece of information, an anecdote from the trees themselves; From the harsh realities of a changing climate to the many urban stresses caused by us humans.
+Handcrafted using twigs and branches gathered from the above participatory test and from around the park, each of the hexagons on the sculpture hold a piece of information, an anecdote from the trees themselves; From the harsh realities of a changing climate to the many urban stresses caused by us humans.

 ︎phase 5.0 // manifestationThe sculpture was installed at Blackstone park in Providence, Rhode Island for a period of one month.
 In this time, several people viewed and interacted with the piece.
 It became like a treasure hunt in the park for local residents to spot the sculpture and pick the black oak acorns.
 Some even tried to replicate more bare stumps in the park by placing branches and stems on them.
 The project became a ritual for the locals and a channel for further conversation.